Analytics built by: Location, Inc.

 People in Topeka primarily live in small (one, two or no bedroom) single-family detached homes.
 Topeka has a mixture of owner-occupied and renter-occupied housing.

-Relative to Kansas, our data show that Topeka's latest annual appreciation rate is higher than 50% of the other cities and towns in Kansas.
+Relative to Kansas, our data show that Topeka's latest annual appreciation rate is lower than 60% of the other cities and towns in Kansas.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Topeka differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Topeka - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Topeka real estate investment or home purchase decisions.

 |$799,001 - $1,066,000||0.2|

 |$53,001 - $107,000||38.2|

 2017 Q3 - 2017 Q4